Admissions Arrangements Summary

 Admission into the Nursery class.

 We usually admit children into our nursery once at the beginning of each school year in September, but occasionally places become available during the year.
-We offer Monday - Friday morning sessions from 8:50 to 11:50am.
+We offer Monday - Friday morning sessions from 8:50am to 11:50am.
 The main school office keeps a list of pre-school children who are interested in attending so that we can send out information and application forms to parents at the appropriate time of year.
 We follow the council guidelines for admission to nursery.
 Once children have been offered a place, they are invited to visit in the term before they are due to start.
-At the start of the school year the children in the nursery classes are admitted over several days.

-Parents have the right of appeal against a decision not to admit their child to the school and are advised to contact The Secretary to the Independent Appeals Panel for an appeal request form and advice about the appeal process.
-They are also offered the opportunity to meet with an Education Officer to discuss the issue.
+For children of compulsory school age, parents have the right of appeal against a decision not to admit their child to the school and are advised to contact The Secretary to the Independent Appeals Panel for an appeal request form and advice about the appeal process.

 Admission of pupils with Special Educational Needs and Disabilities